cse110-fa22-group6/cse110-fa22-group6/admin/meetings/102122-brainstorm.md

 ### Concerns

-- Permission to use 3rd party js libraries for graphs
+- Permission to use third-party js libraries for graphs